-Loans from the Central Bank of the Republic of Armenia include loans received from the KfW bank in the scope of "RA agricultural sector support program", amounts received from the Asian Development Bank in the scope of "Women's entrepreneurship support sector development program", as well as loans received from the World
+Loans from the Central Bank of the Republic of Armenia include loans received from the KfW bank in the scope of "RA agricultural sector support program" and "SME support program", loan program financed by the World Bank, amounts received from the Asian Development Bank in the scope of "Women's entrepreneurship support sector development program".

-Bank in the scope of lending programs.
 The aim of loans is the extension of loans to agricultural sector for which is pledged the total amount of loans extended to sub-borrowers by the Organization (refer to note 18).